rust-lang/rust/text/0000-ergonomic-format-args.md

 Before continuing with the details, it is worth noting that the core flow of current Rust formatting is *mapping arguments to placeholders to format specs*.
-For clarity, we distinguish among *placeholders*, *macro arguments* and *generated `ArgumentV1` objects*.
+For clarity, we distinguish among *placeholders*, *macro arguments* and *argument objects*.
 They are all *italicized* to provide some visual hint for distinction.

-To implement the proposed design, first we resolve all implicit references to the next argument (*next-references* for short) during parse; then we modify the macro expansion to make use of the now explicit argument references, preserving the mapping.
+To implement the proposed design, the following changes in behavior are made:

+* implicit references are resolved during parse of format string;
+* named *macro arguments* are resolved into positional ones;
+* placeholder types are remembered and de-duplicated for each *macro argument*,
+* the *argument objects* are emitted with information gathered in steps above.

+As most of the details is best described in the code itself, we only illustrate some of the high-level changes below.

-## Parse-time next-reference resolution
+## Implicit reference resolution

-Currently two forms of next-references exist: `ArgumentNext` and `CountIsNextParam`.
+Currently two forms of implicit references exist: `ArgumentNext` and `CountIsNextParam`.
 Both take a positional *macro argument* and advance the same internal pointer, but format is parsed before position, as shown in format strings like `"{foo:.*} {} {:.*}"` which is in every way equivalent to